GymLeaderC/cprg-303-ax02/README.md

 # Advanced Multi-Screen Mobile Application with Collaborative Navigation (Expo)

-### A React Native mobile application built with Expo, recreating a real-world app interface with multi-screen tab and stack navigation.
+### A React Native mobile application built with Expo, recreating the Spotify Mobile application interface with multi-screen tab and stack navigation.

 ## Assignment Overview